 Basic items every driver should bring

-Do not assume the clinic already has your route-specific paperwork or employer forms.
+Do not assume the clinic already has your employer forms, route-specific paperwork, or outside records.

-Use this checklist to reduce repeat visits, certification delays, and unnecessary back-and-forth with employers or dispatch before your DOT exam.
+Use this checklist before your DOT exam to reduce repeat visits, medical card delays, and back-and-forth with employers, dispatch, or New York DMV paperwork.

-Do not assume the clinic already has your route-specific paperwork or employer forms.
+Do not assume the clinic already has your employer forms, route-specific paperwork, or outside records.

 Sleep apnea, diabetes, cardiac history, and other monitored conditions are where most repeat-visit friction shows up.